Printing, Graphics, Signage and Trade Show Glossary of Terms

 The size of the printed material in its finished stage (e.g., the finished trim size is 5 1\2 x 8 1\2).

-A type of exhibit, trade show or museum display constructed from lightweight aluminum providing a industrial look to an exhibit.
+A type of exhibit, trade show or museum display constructed from lightweight aluminum providing an industrial look to an exhibit.
 Often paired with fabric or substrate display graphics.
-Truss can be can also be used to hang lighting or other equipment above a booth or stage area.
+Truss can also be used to hang lighting or other equipment above a booth or stage area.

 Term to indicate multiple copies of one image printed in one impression on a single sheet.
 “Two up” or “three up” means printing the identical piece twice or three times on each sheet.